JetBrains-Research/KEEPs/KEEP.md

 #### Well-formattedness

-> do we need to variables in the error component at all? (even in not signature types)
+> Do we need to variables in the error component at all? (even in not signature types)
 >
-> do we need even two variables in different components (T | E)?
+> Do we need even two variables in different components (T | E)?
 >
 > What is the use-case?
 What are the complications?
 Is it easily mapped to type inference?

 `A | B` is well-formed if:
 - `A` and `B` are well-formed
 - `B <: Error`
-- `B` does not contain 2 non-disjoint variables
+- `B` does not contain 2 non-disjoint not fixed variables
   > It means that errors may have forms:
   > - List of explicitly written error constants (further denoted as `Errs`)
   > - `E | Errs`, where E is an unbounded error variable